CliMA/ClimaLand.jl/docs/src/dynamicdocs/pages/vegetation/van_genuchten_model.md

 # Plant Hydraulics

+Additional understanding of stomatal behavior comes from the transport of water through the soil-plant–atmosphere continuum.
+Plants reduce stomatal conductance as needed to regulate transpiration and prevent desiccation or other hydraulic failure.

+Specifically, water loss during day-time transpiration drives plants to draw water from the soil by roots and transport it through the stem to leaves.
+Transpiration provides the force that pulls water from soil.
+As transpiration is dominant during the day, water in soil near the roots, water in the stem, and water in foliage create a water potential gradient that allows leaves to draw water from the soil.

-The plant hydraulics code solves for the volumetric water content in the stem and leaf ($\theta_{stem}$ and $\theta_{leaf}$).
+The plant hydraulics code solves for the volumetric water content in the stem and leaf ($\theta_{stem}$ and $\ theta_{leaf}$).
 It allows for an arbitrary number of stem/leaf compartments, but for now we will start with a single stem and leaf compartment.

 ## Van Genuchten Model

+As explained above, soil moisture is an indispensable variable in studying plant water uptake.
+Van Genuchten (1980) developed a widely used soil moisture retention curve, which is used below to describe plant hydraulics.

 The volume flux of water $q$ (m/s) between compartments with centers at two heights, $z_1$ and $z_2$, is given by Darcy's law as
 ```math
 \begin{align}